Priorities and Positions

 The Alaska Chamber supports enactment of systemic changes to the Alaska workers’ compensation insurance statutes to reduce the cost of insurance for employers while emphasizing effective treatment programs that promote injury recovery and the return to full employment of injured workers.

-2019 Federal Priorities
+2020 Federal Priorities

-Support oil and gas exploration and development in Alaska’s federal areas including; the Outer Continental Shelf (OCS), National Petroleum Reserve-Alaska (NPRA), Cook Inlet, and the Arctic National Wildlife Refuge (ANWR)
+Support oil and gas exploration and development in Alaska’s federal areas

-The Alaska Chamber strongly supports oil and gas exploration and production in Alaska’s federal areas; including the Beaufort Sea, Chukchi Sea, NPRA, Cook Inlet, and the 10-02 area of ANWR.
+The Alaska Chamber strongly supports oil and gas exploration and production in Alaska’s federal areas, including the Beaufort Sea, Chukchi Sea, NPRA, Cook Inlet and the 10-02 area of ANWR.
 The Chamber encourages Congress to enact revenue sharing for Alaska and local communities.
-The Chamber also encourages the Alaska Congressional Delegation, the Alaska Legislature and Governor to support and strongly advocate for responsible development of these valuable resources, while the Chamber commits to actively support and participate in the education and advocacy efforts to open these areas.
+The Chamber also encourages the Alaska congressional delegation, the Alaska Legislature and governor to support and strongly advocate for responsible development of these valuable resources, while the Chamber commits to actively support and participate in the education and advocacy efforts to open these areas.

-Support reform of the Federal Patient Protection and Affordable Care Act
+Support reform of the federal Patient Protection and Affordable Care Act

 The Alaska Chamber supports reform of the Patient Protection and Affordable Care Act.